kinjal-luhar/QAssurify/README.md

-# Strict QA Agent (CLI Only)
+# Strict QA Agent — CLI and Web UI

-A comprehensive, automated QA testing framework for web applications, now focused on a CLI-only workflow.
-The Strict QA Agent acts like a real QA tester but with stricter validation and automated execution.
+A comprehensive, automated QA testing framework for web applications.
+You can run it via the Command Line (CLI) or from a lightweight Web UI.
+The agent acts like a real QA tester with strict validation and automated execution.

 ## 🎯 Features